Jonah Bury joined NatCen in October 2017 and is currently working as a Senior Researcher in the Children and Families team.

 Before joining NatCen, Jonah taught Sociology for two years at a sixth form college in London.
 Prior to that, he completed his PhD in Sociology at the University of Bristol, where his thesis examined anti-discrimination policies in English professional football, with a specific focus on anti-homophobia policies.
-The research involved a number of semi-structured interviews with key stakeholders in the professional game.
+The research involved a range of semi-structured interviews with key stakeholders in the professional game.
+Jonah has published his research in peer-reviewed sociological journals, and has served as a reviewer for the International Review for the Sociology of Sport as well as the Journal of Sport and Social Issues.